watermelonwolverine/Filename-Tag-Generator/README.md

 You could have two tags files.
 One for maps and one for character artwork named `map-tags.json` and `character-tags.json` respectively.

-The program wouldn't find those because they don't have the default name but you can start the program by pointing them directly to the tags with
+The program wouldn't find those because they don't have the default name, but you can start the program by pointing them directly to the tags with

 `Filename-Tag-Generator --tags maps-tags.json`